 What Is A Product Discovery Workshop?

-In a nutshell, a product discovery workshop allows both the client and the product development team to gain a clear shared understanding and vision of what the product is and what you’re trying to achieve.
+A product discovery workshop allows both the client and the product development team to gain a clear shared understanding and vision of what the product is and what you’re trying to achieve.
 We explore any existing ideas, your business model and your customers to get a holistic view of the opportunity.
 We’ve developed our own product discovery methodology after years of implementing it through projects of various sizes and scope.
 From small MVP’s for start ups to gain investment, to large complex enterprise software systems, they all share the same discovery approach.

 It is also a great way to make sure that all stakeholders are on the same page and expectations for the product are set from the very beginning.
 It's really an information gathering exercise that will allow a product development team to ensure that the right digital product will be developed to meet your core business goals.